eliabntt/GRADE_data/README.md

 The results can be visualized in this [ods](https://keeper.mpdl.mpg.de/f/85ed82958f5b45bcab0a/) and [xlsx](https://keeper.mpdl.mpg.de/f/824ff83c264c445299f8/) for both networks.

 ### SLAM tested sequences
-For each we provide the original groundtruth rosbags and the noisy ones.
-Most of the folders have the logs/rosbags from which we extracted the results you can find in the paper.
+For each we provide the original groundtruth rosbags (reindex folder) and the noisy ones (reindex folder).
+Most of the downloads have the logs/rosbags from which we extracted the results you can find in the paper.

 1. [F](https://keeper.mpdl.mpg.de/f/37a0dc5a855547b5b892/) With few flying objects
 2. [FH](https://keeper.mpdl.mpg.de/f/f479032ed14e4244a814/) With few flying objects, horizontal